regenstrief/OpenInfobutton/README.md

 Forked from github Innovation-182 project in order to formalize a snapshot into something we can release.
 RI-specific seed data is also committed in this branch.

+You will note that our development will be done on the ri-development branch, in an attempt to isolate our changes so that we can pull in changes from source.

 To summarize, we are using the oib-request-service module (i.e. web service), with MySQL database.

 The following instructions, prior to the 'Innovation-182' header, are RI-specific and will be tailored to how we use the project (i.e. oib-request-service).

 So, create the database and load the scripts/seed-data (according to the buildguide).
-Then execute 'mvn

 Alex Franken